4 Emerging Leadership Styles and Why You Should Care

 According to a group of chief executives from 181 major US corporations, the reimagined purpose of a corporation is "investing in employees, delivering value to customers, dealing ethically with suppliers and supporting outside communities" (Fitzgerald).
 No longer is the principal function of a corporation to serve its shareholders and increase profits.
 Instead, there is a new standard of corporate responsibility.

-eBay founder Pierre Omidyar’s philanthropic investment group has challenged corporate America to reimagine capitalism to "ensure that people who have been historically and systematically marginalized by structural racism, colonialism, paternalism, and indifference will have opportunity, power, and the self-determination that comes from economic prosperity and a vibrant, fair, and responsive democracy" (Omidyar Network Report).
+eBay founder Pierre Omidyar’s philanthropic investment group has challenged corporate America to reimagine capitalism to "ensure that people who have been historically and systematically marginalized by structural racism, colonialism, paternalism, and indifference will have the opportunity, power, and the self-determination that comes from economic prosperity and a vibrant, fair, and responsive democracy" (Omidyar Network Report).

 Our modern, complex, and diverse workforce operating in a digital age necessitates leaders adopt a new leadership style.
 The following is one of my favorite quotes from the pioneer of the modern field of leadership studies.